trihargianto/trihargianto.com/content/blog/2024-09-21-set-minimum-browser-versions-for-your-site/index.en.md

 ## Background

-It’s been more than 1 year since my team and I [decided on the minimum supported browsers to be supported in Mamikos Web](https://medium.com/mamitech/deciding-the-minimum-browser-versions-to-be-supported-in-mamikos-com-e493d2d04caf).
+It’s been more than 1 year since my team and I [decided on the minimum browsers versions to be supported in mamikos.com](https://medium.com/mamitech/deciding-the-minimum-browser-versions-to-be-supported-in-mamikos-com-e493d2d04caf).
 We’ve relied on that data to help us determine whether some new features are ready to be used.
 I admit it’s annoying to update the data regularly, but it’s worth the effort.